 7 – The language barrier is a real struggle

 You don’t need to be worried about bears, but be prepared to face a hard time with the language barrier.
 If you can learn a few Russian words it will be very helpful, at least to break the ice and put a smile on their faces, and from that on mimics and Google translator are the best tools you can have.

 But don’t panic, most hotels and tour companies have someone who speaks English in their staff to help you.
-The real struggle is if you venture yourself on going to small restaurants, local shops and taking the public transportation.
+The real struggle is if you venture yourself into going to small restaurants, local shops and taking public transportation.
 But, you know, it can be hard but it can also be a great adventure.